robeil/DS_assignment9/README.md

                                        /            \
                                      60             91

-         todo after removing 47 and 80 the tree will look the same but minus two leaf(external nodes) 55
+    todo     (G)  after removing 47 and 80 the tree will look the same but minus two leaf(external nodes) 55
                                         /\
                                        /  \